 Considering the sampling step, no precise information can be given about which parts of the article should be tested.
-Indeed, it was observed that the distribution of DMFu concentration within the article is not homogeneous: in some cases, the concentration is higher in depth than on the surface (e.g. the upholstery of some sofas is sometimes more contaminated than the fabric on the surface), in other cases, it is the contrary (e.g. the shoes' lining which is in contact with the skin is sometimes more contaminated than the depth of the shoe).
-For this reason, it is not possible to define any sampling method that could apply to all articles.
+Indeed, it was observed that the distribution of DMFu concentration within the article is not homogeneous: in some cases, the concentration is higher in depth than on the surface (e.g. the upholstery of some sofas is sometimes more contaminated than the fabric on the surface), in other cases, it is the contrary (e.g. the shoes' lining which is in contact with the skin is sometimes more contaminated that could apply to all articles.
 However, it is recommended that several samples are analysed for one article because of the heterogeneity of the DMFu concentration inside the article itself.
 The concentration of 0.1 mg/kg for articles should be therefore considered for each individual part of the article.
 It is not a mean value for the whole article: when tests are performed on several samples from one article, the analytical results of each sample should be compared to the limit of 0.1 mg/kg.
 If a part has a DMFu concentration which exceeds this limit, it should be considered that the article is not allowed to be placed on the market.